This post may contain affiliate links. Please read our disclosure policy.

 Hamburger Soup is simple to make, budget-friendly, and ready in about 30 minutes.
 It’s loaded with ground beef, pasta, and vegetables in a rich and flavorful broth.

-I serve my Hamburger Soup with a simple Garden Salad and Beer Bread for a satisfying meal that everyone loves.
+Serve it with a simple Garden Salad and Beer Bread for a satisfying meal that everyone loves.

 How to Make Hamburger Soup